 Toilet paper and hand soap is not always readily available in restrooms.
 It's usually a good idea to carry hand sanitizer and a small amount toilet paper with you just in case.
 Never flush toilet paper anywhere.
 Used toilet paper should be placed in the trash can near the toilet.
-It is also recommended to bring ear plugs as it can be noisy at night and a small first aid kit.
+It is also recommended to bring a small first aid kid and ear plugs as it can be noisy at night.